Thérèse of Lisieux: Posthumous devotion

 Céline Martin entered the Lisieux convent on 14 September 1894.
 With Mother Agnes' permission, she brought her camera to Carmel, and developing materials.
 "The indulgence was not by any means usual.
 Also outside of the normal would be the destiny of those photographs Céline would make in the Carmel, images that would be scrutinized and reproduced too many times to count.
 Even when the images are poorly reproduced, her eyes arrest us.
 Described as blue, described as gray, they look darker in photographs.
-Céline's pictures of her sister contributed to the extraordinary cult of personality that formed in the years after Therese's death".
+Céline's pictures of her sister contributed to the extraordinary cult of personality that formed in the years after Thérèse's death".

 In 1902, the Polish Carmelite Father Raphael Kalinowski translated her autobiography, The Story of a Soul, into Polish.
-As early as 1912 Father Thomas N. Taylor, a teacher at the Diocese of Glasgow seminary, wrote a short hagiography on Thérèse, two years before the case for her canonization would be opened.
+As early as 1912 Father Thomas N. Taylor, a teacher at the Diocese of Glasgow seminary, wrote a short hagiography on Therese, two years before the case for her canonization would be opened.
 Taylor went on to become a significant proponent of devotion to "The Little Flower" in Scotland.
-As pastor of St. Francis Xavier Church in Carfin, Lanarkshire, he built a replica of the Grotto at Lourdes and included a small shrine honoring Thérèse with a statue donated by the Legion of Mary.
+As pastor of St. Francis Xavier Church in Carfin, Lanarkshire, he built a replica of the Grotto at Lourdes and included a small shrine honoring Therese with a statue donated by the Legion of Mary.
 Carfin became a site of pilgrimages.

 Memorial sites in Lisieux

-The city of Lisieux, where Therese Martin lived for the greater part of her life, is now a pilgrimage center visited by around one million visitors each year.
+The city of Lisieux, where Thérèse Martin lived for the greater part of her life, is now a pilgrimage center visited by around one million visitors each year.

 The Basilica of St. Thérèse in Lisieux was consecrated on 11 July 1954 and has become a centre for pilgrims from all over the world.
 It was originally dedicated in 1937 by Cardinal Eugenio Pacelli, later Pope Pius XII.
 The basilica can seat 3,000 people.

-In addition to the Basilica of St. Therese, several places throughout the city commemorate the life of Therese, forming together with the basilica the "sanctuary of Lisieux".
+In addition to the Basilica of St. Thérèse, several places throughout the city commemorate the life of Therese, forming together with the basilica the "sanctuary of Lisieux".
 The main places of the sanctuary include the Carmel of Lisieux, where her relics were kept, the "Buissonnets" family house where Therese grew up, St. Peter's Cathedral of Lisieux where Therese used to go as a child with her family, the cemetery of Lisieux where Therese was buried before being exhumed when she was beatified.
 Additionally, there are several buildings in the sanctuary intended to welcome and accommodate pilgrims.